devilGG980/diamond-asset-store/README.md

-# diamond-asset-store
->>>>>>> 962472b48129174cceb5de5ec003008fbcc2569c
 # Diamond Assets Store

 A professional video editing assets marketplace with an integrated thumbnail editor.
-Built with React, Firebase, and Fabric.js.
+Built with React, Supabase, and Fabric.js.

 ## Features